 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
 Each reply must be at least 100 words.
 Any citations that are used must be cited in current MLA format.